Image

 • Prior conviction for an offense under this section

-Legal Ramifications for Promotion of Child Pornography in and Around Harrisonville, MO
+Legal Ramifications for Promotion of Child Pornography in Harrisonville, MO

 • If you knowingly promote child porn to a minor, or promote obscene material of a child under 14 years of age, you could be facing a class B felony, leading to imprisonment for a duration of 5-15 years.

 Charges related to sexual exploitation of a minor are categorized as a class B felony.
-However, if the child involved was under 14 years old the charges increase to a class A felony, carrying a minimum prison sentence of 10 years with a maximum of life in prison.
+However, if the child involved was under the age of 14 the charges increase to a class A felony, carrying a minimum prison sentence of 10 years with a maximum of life in prison.

-Who Has to Register as a Sex Offender in Harrisonville, MO and Throughout Missouri?
+Mandatory Sex Offender Registration in Harrisonville, MO and Throughout Missouri

 • Possessing and/or promoting child pornography